MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Methods

 \subsection{Markov chain Monte Carlo}

-In the MSIQ model (\ref{eq:main}), the reads $\bm R$ are the observed data, the isoform origins $\bm Z$ and the informative group indicator $\bm E$ are the hidden data, while isoform proportions $\bm \alpha, \{\bm \beta^{(d)}\}^{D}_{d=1}$, and informative group proportion $\gamma$ are the parameters.
-To estimate the paramters, a useful approach is to implement a Gibbs sampler to iteratively draw posterior samples of hidden data and parameters from their conditional distributions.
+In the MSIQ model (\ref{eq:main}), the reads $\bm R$ are the observed data, the isoform origins $\bm Z$ and the consistent group indicator $\bm E$ are the hidden data, while isoform proportions $\bm \alpha, \{\bm \beta^{(d)}\}^{D}_{d=1}$, and consistent group proportion $\gamma$ are the parameters.
+To estimate the \ww{parameters}, a useful approach is to implement a Gibbs sampler to iteratively draw posterior samples of hidden data and parameters from their conditional distributions.
 Since our ultimate parameter of interest is $\bm \alpha$, whose inference becomes obvious given $\bm Z$ and $\bm E$, we integrate out $\bm {\bm \tau}$ (i.e., $\bm \alpha$ and $\{\bm \beta^{(d)}\}^{D}_{d=1}$) in model (\ref{eq:main}) to achieve better computational efficiency.
-This step is based on the property of Dirichlet distribution:
+This step is based on \ww{a} property of \ww{the} Dirichlet distribution:

 where $B(\bm \lambda)=\frac{\Pi^J_{j=1}\Gamma(\lambda_j)}{\Gamma(\sum^J_{j=1}\lambda_j)}$.
-Hence
+Hence\ww{,}

 where